elevin67/alojethma/README.md

 1. Check out the repository.
 Open a terminal, navigate to the "dino" folder within the repository.

 2. Make sure you have the latest version of Ionic installed.
-To install, run:
+To install, go to https://ionicframework.com/docs/intro/installation/ for more information, or run:
-  $ npm install -g ionic cordova
+  $ npm install -g ionic cordova.
-Or go to https://ionicframework.com/docs/intro/installation/ for more information.

 3. Add the iOS platform by running in terminal:
   $ ionic cordova platform add ios